 I am a graduate of Kansas State University.
 I majored in Education with a minor in Leadership Studies.
 This is my 5th year teaching.
 I taught special education for two years.
 One year was at the middle school level, and now my second year at the high school level.
 I am teaching science.
 I worked at a summer camp one summer with students of all ages.
 I travel whenever I get a chance and have traveled in Europe and all over the United States.
 I love science and teaching test prep.
 I am very passionate about students not only understanding the material but knowing how they can use the material in real life situations.
 I believe that it helps students remember the material when they know how to apply it.

-Kansas State University - BS, Agriculture Education
+Undergraduate Degree: Kansas State University - Bachelor of Science, Agriculture Education

-Walden University - MS, Curriculum and Instruction
+Graduate Degree: Walden University - Master of Science, Curriculum and Instruction

 What is your teaching philosophy?